View of the Houston city skyline on a sunny day, with overlaid text that reads “#2 Most diverse large cities in America in 2025. - WalletHub.”

 (Source: @nano_montoya82 via Instagram)

-Houston, Texas, living means spending more time on the road than most Americans, with some parts of the metro averaging an hour or more each day, based on government traffic studies.
+Living in Houston, Texas, means spending more time on the road than most Americans, with some parts of the metro averaging an hour or more each day, based on government traffic studies.
 Although there’s a light rail system with three lines covering about 22 miles, the car culture runs strong in Houston.

 Efforts are underway to improve the city’s transportation infrastructure, including continued expansion of the city’s bus routes, improved sidewalks, and extension of the light rail system.
-And like any other major city, some neighborhoods are more commutable than others.
-The most transit-friendly neighborhoods in Houston tend to be around downtown and the south portion of the Loop, while the communities farther from downtown tend to suffer the longest commute times.
+And, like any other major city, some neighborhoods are more commutable than others.
+The most transit-friendly neighborhoods in Houston tend to be around Downtown and the south portion of the Loop, while the communities farther from Downtown tend to suffer the longest commute times.

 Houston is home to several international communities and cultural enclaves, including the burgeoning Museum and Theater Districts, a vibrant dining and nightlife scene, and a packed roster of festivals and trade shows.
-Visitors from all over the world travel annually to attend the city’s large-scale industry and cultural events, including the Bayou City Art Festival, Houston Auto Show, Houston Fashion Week, Houston Gay Pride Parade, and of course, the Houston Livestock Show and Rodeo.
+Visitors from all over the world travel annually to attend the city’s large-scale industry and cultural events, including the Bayou City Art Festival, Houston Auto Show, Houston Fashion Week, Houston Pride Parade, and of course, the Houston Livestock Show and Rodeo.

 A person wearing motorcycle gear poses for a picture in front of a colorful mural in Houston, Texas.